KyryloKuzyk/AR-Foundation-Remote-support/.github/ISSUE_TEMPLATE/bug_report.md

 5. Attach your 'Packages/manifest.json' file.
 6. Your AR device model and its OS version.
 Please make sure your AR device supports ARKit/ARCore and supports a feature you would like to test in the Editor.

-**Errors and stack traces**
+**Errors, warnings, and stack traces**
-Add error stack traces from the Unity Editor and from the AR Companion if any.
+Add errors or warnings stack traces from the Unity Editor and from the AR Companion if any.
 If the Editor is crashing, you can find Unity Editor logs [here](https://docs.unity3d.com/Manual/LogFiles.html).